stela/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters but after selecting the YCrCb color space, I couldn't find better values for the other parameters than the above, which I believe are similar to those given in the lecture materials.
+I tried various combinations of parameters but after selecting the YCrCb color space, I couldn't find better values for the other parameters than the above, which I believe are similar to those given in the course materials.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using `LinearSVC().fit(X_train, y_train)`, see [predict_cars()](vehicle_detection.py#L249-L255).
+As input (X_train) a subset of the the labelled vehicles (label=1) and non-vehicles (label=0) were used.
+Features used were (as described above) HOG features for all the channels plus spatial features plus color histograms.
+The feature extraction is performed in [extract_features()](vehicle_detection.py#L70-L123).

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I searched the area 370<=y<656.
+For simplicity, the whole area was scanned for all the scales used, which were 1.5, 2, 3.5 and 6, see [process_image()](vehicle_detection.py#L305-L328).
+This was probably not optimal for performance, but didn't seem to be the cause of much false positives at least.
+I started with the Fibonacci sequence since the golden ratio appears "everywhere" in nature, then I tweaked the numbers by trial-and-error looking at the final output video.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?